Inside the frayed relationship between Trump and Sessions

-As President Donald Trump's frustration over the investigation into Russian meddling in last year's presidential election and the legal battle over his travel ban executive order continues to mount, Attorney General Jeff Sessions has reportedly borne the brunt of his criticism in private meetings.
+Trump even rebuked Sessions publicly, indicating that he would have nominated someone else for attorney general had he known about the recusal and called him a “beleaguered A.G.” on Twitter.

-The situation between Trump and Sessions has declined to the point that Sessions recently offered to tender his resignation from his Department of Justice post, not even six months into his tenure, sources told ABC News.
+Sessions offered to resign at one point -- which Trump rejected -- but later said in the summer of 2017 that he planned to remain attorney general "as long as that is appropriate."

-Here is a look at the relationship between Trump and Sessions and the actions that have influenced its decline:
+Here is a timeline of the ongoing relationship between Trump and Sessions:

 Feb.
 28, 2016 -- Sessions endorses Trump

-“I told Donald Trump, this isn’t a campaign, this is a movement,” said Sessions in a speech in Alabama announcing the endorsement.
+“I told Donald Trump, this isn’t a campaign, this is a movement,” Sessions said in a speech in Alabama announcing the endorsement.

 Mar.
 3, 2016 -- Sessions named chair of Trump's national security advisory council